 One of the first things I learned about my husband was that he LOVES stromboli.
 Not just any stromboli, though.
-He is particularly obsessed with the “Best Stromboli EVER,” which comes from a restaurant called Your Place in Hershey, PA.
+He is particularly obsessed with the stromboli from a restaurant called Your Place in Hershey, PA.

-It’s unique in that it doesn’t contain pepperoni like many strombolis do — it has ham, sausage, and salami, along with a signature ingredient that most people don’t associate with stromboli: mustard!
+It’s unique in that it doesn’t contain pepperoni like many strombolis do — it has ham, sausage, and salami, along with a signature ingredient that most people don’t associate with stromboli ingredients: mustard!

-In the almost 20 years (gulp) since we moved away from PA, I’ve tried to recreate the prized Your Place stromboli numerous times.
+In the almost 20 years (gulp) since we moved away from PA, I’ve tried to recreate his favorite stromboli recipe numerous times.
 My results were typically delicious, but there was one thing I couldn’t quite get right.
 For the life of me, I just could not get my dough to achieve the same crispy/chewy texture of the original.

 Of course, I don’t have access to a commercial pizza oven, nor do I have the time and energy to make dough from scratch.
 Still, I made it my goal to create a version of that favorite stromboli that would nail the flavors AND the texture of the original while keeping it simple.